devopsdays/devopsdays-web/README.md

 ## Contributing

 The technical details and guidelines for contributing to this repository are outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
 If you intend to contribute (and we sure hope you do!), please take a moment to review that document.

+Guidelines for contributing event-specific content to this repository are outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+If you intend to contribute (and we sure hope you do!), please take a moment to review that document.
+The technical details for contributing to the site-wide theme's development are covered in [devopsdays-theme's CONTRIBUTING.md](https://github.com/devopsdays/devopsdays-theme/blob/master/CONTRIBUTING.md).